-328 Applied Thermodynamics (4).
-S. Application of basic thermodynamic principles to the analysis of power and refrigeration cycles, air conditioning processes, chemical equilibrium, combustion, and compressible flow of fluids.
-Laboratory exercises are utilized to emphasize principles.
+328 Intermediate Thermal/Fluid Sciences and Design (4).
+S. An intermediate treatment of heat transfer and thermodynamics including analysis and design related to steady and unsteady conduction with an emphasis on two and three dimensions, free and forced convection, radiation modes of heat transfer, power and refrigeration cycles, air conditioning processes, chemical equilibrium, combustion, and compressible flow of fluids.
+Laboratory, design, and computer exercises are utilized to emphasize principles.
 Prerequisite: 319.
-Staff.
-Not offered 1996-97.
+Mr. L. Van Poolen.

 332 Analog Circuits and Systems Design (4).
 S. Feedback principles and electronic circuit theory and device theory applied to multistage transistor amplifiers.
 Detailed study of operational amplifier specs, nonidealities, and compensation.
 Introduction to filter theory and practical realizations.
 Power supply design: rectifier circuits, linear and switching regulators.
 Nonlinear circuits: comparators, multipliers, Schmitt trigger, S/H circuits, multivibrators and oscillators.
 Introduction to noise analysis and low noise design.
-Emphasis on realization of designs using commercially available IC's.
+Emphasis on realization of designs using commercially available ICs.
 Design experience emphasized in projects and the laboratory.
 Prerequisites: 307 and 311.
-Mr. S. Vander Leest.
+Staff.

-333 Thermal Systems Design (4).
-F. Advanced heat transfer, thermodynamic, and fluid flow topics important for the design of thermal systems are presented.
+333 Thermal Systems Design (4), F. Advanced heat transfer, thermodynamic, and fluid flow topics important for the design of thermal systems are presented.
 Availability (exergy) analysis and methods for the optimization of system components are given.
 Selection and design of fluid flow and heat transfer equipment used in energy conversion systems is emphasized.
 Economic evaluation is studied.
 There is an introduction to commercially available software to size system components, for example, heat exchangers and to analyze heat transfer design problems using the finite element method.
 A design project is required.
 Prerequisite: 316.
-Mr. L. Van Poolen
+Mr. L. Van Poolen.